 About:

 Cynara cardunculus, commonly called the globe artichoke or cardoon, is an edible plant that can be harvested for its celery-like stalks and its artichoke-like top (if harvested before blooming).
-Additionally, the cardoon is simply a joy to plant and watch as it grows into a towering 6-foot-tall plant.
+Additionally, the cardoon is a joy to plant and watch as it grows into a towering 6-foot-tall plant.
 The globe artichoke has attractive, silvery foliage, and its artichoke-like plant bulb blossoms with a halo of spikey, purple flowers.
 It’s native to the Mediterranean region and is considered an invasive species in parts of California, where it now grows wildly.

 Growing Zones: | 7 to 9 |